Carolina wren: Habitat and distribution

 These birds are largely resident, and will only disperse beyond their range after mild winters.
 Carolina wrens sporadically breed as far north as Maine and Quebec after mild winters.
 In certain parts of their range, such as most of Iowa, prolonged periods of snow can curtail potential expansion.
 Permanent breeding locations range from eastern Nebraska, southern Michigan, southeast Ontario and the New England states to Mexican states such as Coahuila, Nuevo León, San Luis Potosí and Tamaulipas and the Gulf Coast of the United States.
 Local occurrences with infrequent and likely breeding locations include southeast South Dakota, central Kansas, eastern Colorado, western Oklahoma and Texas as far as Maine and New Brunswick.
 There have been occasional vagrants spotted in Colorado, New Mexico, and Arizona, Wyoming, South Dakota, Manitoba, Nova Scotia, and the Gulf of St. Lawrence.

 The range of the wrens increased northward and westward in several regions over the past few centuries.
 In Massachusetts, the wrens had expanded westward and northeastward from its former southeastern location in approximately 35 years, in New York the population increased three-fold in roughly 25 years, while in the midwest states of Ohio and Michigan, numbers have increased since the mid-1800s and early 1900s, respectively.
 Expansion around Ontario occurred since early reports in 1890 and 1905.
 Explanations given include infrequent winter storms in the 20th century, expanded forest habitats, and the wrens taking advantage of urban areas containing feeders, especially in winter.
 From 1966 to 2015 the Carolina wren experienced a greater than 1.5% annual population increase throughout most of its northern range, extending from southern Maine to southern Nebraska.

 Carolina wrens adapt to various habitats.
 Natural habitats include various types of woodland such as oak hardwoods and mixed oak-pine woodlands, ash and elmwoods, hickory-oak woodlands with a healthy amount of tangled undergrowth.
 The preferred habitats are riparian forest, brushy edges, swamps, overgrown farmland, and suburban yards with abundant thick shrubs and trees, and parks.
 It has an affinity for dilapidated buildings and unkempt yards in man-made areas.
-Subspecies burleighi and neophilus inhabit slash pine and palmettos.
+Subspecies T. l. burleighi and T. l. neophilus inhabit slash pine and palmettos.